mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

   <!--<elcaminoIdentityConfiguration tablePrefix="" storageConnectionString="DefaultEndpointsProtocol=https;AccountName=STORAGE_ACCOUNT_NAME;AccountKey=STORAGE_ACCOUNT_KEY;" />-->
 ```

-By adding these XML settings, we're now able to specify an azure table storage account conneciton string via the web.config file.
+By adding these XML settings, we're now able to specify an azure table storage account connection string via the web.config file.
 You may notice the connection string is `UseDevelopmentStorage=true`.
-This allows us to devleop locally without interfacing directly with Azure.
+This allows us to develop locally without interfacing directly with Azure.
 You'll learn the details of this soon, so hang in there.

 <div class="exercise-end"></div>

 Nice work!
-We've finished replacing the backend data store of ASP.NET Identity to use Azure Table storage instead of Entity Framework and SQL Server.
+We've finished replacing the back-end data store of ASP.NET Identity to use Azure Table storage instead of Entity Framework and SQL Server.

 If you've been following along, you should be able to compile the solution.
 Go ahead and try.